unquietwiki/pingh/README.md

 **Other flags:** _--debug (-d)_, _--help (-h)_, _--version (-v)_

+## Running on Linux

+1. Edit the pingh.service file to the settings you wish to use.
+2. Copy the provided pingh.service file to **/etc/systemd/system/**
+3. **systemctl enable pingh.service && systemctl start pingh.service**

+## Running on Windows

+- Task Scheduler can work, but may not be stable.
+Modify the included XML file, and import to Task Scheduler to try this.
+- You may have better luck using [nssm](https://nssm.cc/); on a Windows 11 host, it can be installed via winget. "nssm install" -> provide it a name (ex: PINGH), the location of the EXE, the parameters, and a friendly service name (ex: Pingh Heartbeat Monitor).
+Then start it from the Services window.

 ## Changelog

 - 2025.06.02.2 -> Used Claude Sonnet 4 to validate code & rebuild check logic; added a "debug" option & made the output less verbose by default; ping URL check now has a 10 second timeout.